 Neue Freie Presse, August 22, 1930, p.
 3

 After 1933, the 50th anniversary of the composer Richard Wagner's death, Bayreuth served as a National Socialist place of worship – »Hitler's Court Theater« (according to Thomas Mann).
 Maestro Arturo TOSCANINI turned his back on Bayreuth in 1933 – not specifically in protest against Bayreuth, but rather against the boycott, discrimination and persecution of the Jews in Germany.

 In that same 50th anniversary of Wagner's death, one of his stage works was presented for the first time in the Salzburg Festival Hall: Tristan und Isolde, a love drama that Bruno WALTER, who had been expelled from Leipzig and Berlin in March 1933, rehearsed with the Vienna Philharmonic in Salzburg.
+The Viennese architect Oscar Strnad designed the set.
 It premiered on August 4, 1933.

 The Vienna music critic Paul Stefan (Grünfeld) saw the ovation of the audience as a protest against the racial madness that had seized Bayreuth under director Winifred Wagner, a close friend of Adolf Hitler: